runtimeverification/rv-predict/README.md

-For the example above, the `Account` example is executed, and what we observe in the standard output stream is a normal interaction which exhibits no datarace, also indicated by the fact that the records match at the end of the session.
+For the example above, the `Account` example is executed, and what we observe in the standard output stream is a normal interaction which exhibits no data race, also indicated by the fact that the records match at the end of the session.

 The standard error stream output shows the results of the analysis performed